qcode-software/qcode-tcl/doc/registration.md

 Register
 --------

 `register` is used to register a request handler or a path.
-The process of registration adds all paths (including those specified by a request handler) to a database and adds request handlers to a different database.

 ### Introspection